qmachine/qmachine/docs/local-sandbox.rst

 ----

 A Ruby implementation of QM is also available in the project repository, and its directions are similar to those for Node.js.
+If you don't already use RVM_, you should -- it's fantastic and highly recommended.

 First, make sure that you have Bundler_ installed: